jwplayer/southpaw/README.md

 ### Generic Config

-* log.level - The level to log at (e.g. INFO or DEBUG).
-In the future should just be replaced with a properties file.
 * backup.time.s - The amount of time in seconds between backups
 * commit.time.s - The amount of time in seconds between full state commits
 * create.records.trigger - Number of denormalized record create actions to queue before creating denormalized records.
 Only queues creation of records when lagging.